PranavMenon085/Experiment-No.-5/README.md

 1) Introduction to Dictionaries

-A dictionary is an ordered collection of key-value pairs in Python.
-Dictionaries are defined using curly braces {} with key:value syntax.
+A dictionary in Python is an ordered collection of key‑value pairs.
+Each key maps to a specific value, making dictionaries ideal for fast lookups and structured data storage.
+Dictionaries are defined using curly braces {} with the key:value syntax.

 Key Characteristics:

-• Ordered - Maintains insertion order (Python 3.7+)
+• Ordered – Since Python 3.7, dictionaries preserve insertion order.

-• Mutable - Keys and values can be modified after creation
+• Mutable – Keys and values can be modified after creation.

-• Key-Value Pairs - Data stored as key:value associations
+• Key‑Value Pairs – Data stored as associations between keys and values.

-• Unique Keys - Duplicate keys are not allowed; last value overwrites previous
+• Unique Keys – Duplicate keys are not allowed; the last value overwrites the previous one.
+• Keys must be immutable types (e.g., strings, numbers, tuples).

 Syntax:
 my_dict = {"key1": value1, "key2": value2, "key3": value3}
 OR
 my_dict = dict(key1=value1, key2=value2, key3=value3)

 2) Creating Dictionaries

-Dictionaries can be created using:
-- Curly braces with key:value pairs
+Dictionaries can be created using curly braces with key:value pairs or the dict() constructor.

 Example:
 thisdict = {"brand": "Ford", "model": "Mustang", "year": 1964}

 3) Accessing Dictionary Values

-Values can be accessed using:
+Values are accessed using their keys:
 - Square bracket notation: dict[key]
 - get() method: dict.get(key, default_value)

 Example:
 thisdict["brand"]        # Returns "Ford"
 thisdict.get("brand")    # Returns "Ford"

-The get() method is safer as it returns None or a default value if key doesn't exist, while square brackets raise KeyError.
+The get() method is safer because it returns None or a default value if the key does not exist, while square brackets raise a KeyError.

 4) Duplicate Keys Behavior

 Dictionaries do not allow duplicate keys.
-If a key is repeated during creation or assignment, the last value associated with that key will overwrite all previous values.
+If a key is repeated, the last value overwrites earlier ones.

 Example:
 thisdict = {"year": 1964, "year": 2020}
-Result: {"year": 2020}  # First value (1964) is overwritten
+Result: {"year": 2020}

 5) Dictionary Length

-The len() function returns the number of key-value pairs in a dictionary.
+The len() function returns the number of key‑value pairs.

 Example:
 len(thisdict)   # Returns count of unique keys

 6) Adding and Modifying Elements

-New key-value pairs can be added or existing values can be modified using:
+New key‑value pairs can be added or existing values modified using square bracket assignment.
-- Square bracket assignment: dict[key] = value

-If key exists: value is updated
-If key doesn't exist: new key-value pair is added
+Example:
+dict["newkey"] = "newvalue"   # Adds new pair
+dict["year"] = 2025           # Updates existing value

 7) Dictionary Methods

 Common methods:
-- keys() - Returns all keys
+- keys() → Returns all keys
-- values() - Returns all values
+- values() → Returns all values
-- items() - Returns key-value pairs as tuples
+- items() → Returns key‑value pairs as tuples
-- get(key, default) - Safe value retrieval
+- get(key, default) → Safe retrieval
-- pop(key) - Removes and returns value for specified key
+- pop(key) → Removes and returns value for specified key
-- update(dict2) - Merges another dictionary
+- update(dict2) → Merges another dictionary

 8) Removing Elements

-Methods for removal:
+Elements can be removed using:
-- pop(key) - Removes specified key and returns its value; raises KeyError if key not found
+- pop(key) → Removes specified key and returns its value
-- popitem() - Removes and returns last inserted key-value pair
+- popitem() → Removes and returns the last inserted key‑value pair

+Example:
-student = {
+student = {"roll": 101, "name": "Amit", "Branch": "ENTC"}
-    "roll" : 101,
-    "name" : "Amit",
-    "Branch" : "ENTC",
-}
 student.pop("Branch")

 9) Membership Testing

-The 'in' keyword checks if a key exists in dictionary:
+The 'in' keyword checks if a key exists:
-- "key" in dict - Returns True if key exists
+- "key" in dict → True if key exists
-- "key" not in dict - Returns True if key doesn't exist
+- "key" not in dict → True if key does not exist

 10) Dictionary Type

-The type() function returns <class 'dict'> for dictionary objects.
+The type() function confirms that dictionary objects belong to <class 'dict'>.

 Example:
 type(thisdict)   # Returns <class 'dict'>

 ALGORITHMS